lucidworks/banana/README.md

 Banana is Apache Licensed and serves as a visualizer and search interface to timestamped data sets stored in Solr, such as log files, Twitter streams, etc. Banana is designed to be easy to start-up with (just like Kibana from which it is forked).
 Data can be ingested into Solr through a variety of ways, including Solr Output Plug-in for LogStash, Flume and other connectors.

 ### Requirements
 * A modern web browser.
-The latest version of Chrome, Safari and Firefox have all been tested to work.
+The latest version of Chrome, Safari and Firefox have been tested to work.
 * A webserver.
-So far, we have tested it with Jetty embedded with Solr, but it should work with other webservers.
 * A browser reachable Solr server.
 The Solr endpoint must be open, or a proxy configured to allow access to it.

 ### Installation and QuickStart